DamiMartinez/damimartinez.github.io/_posts/2025-10-01-rethinking-lean-startup-ai.md

 categories: [AI, Product, Startup, Error Analysis, Evals]
 ---

 > *“Everyone understands that knowing your customer is key to success.
-But in the AI era, understanding how your LLM behaves is just as important — and it’s the part most teams neglect.”*
+But in the AI era, understanding how your LLM behaves is just as important.
+And it’s the part most teams neglect.”*

 ## Introduction

-I’ve been revisiting *The Lean Startup* by Eric Ries, and while its Build → Measure → Learn loop remains timeless, generative AI introduces a new observable — and improvable — element to that loop: the LLM’s behavior.
-If your product relies on a language model, validated learning must include not only customers but also the model’s outputs.
+I've been revisiting *The Lean Startup* by Eric Ries, and while its Build → Measure → Learn loop remains timeless, generative AI introduces a new observable and improvable element to that loop: the LLM's behavior.
+If your product relies on a language model, validated learning must include not only customers but also the model's outputs.

 ![Build Measure Learn cycle with AI](/images/infographic_lean_ai.png)